RenegadeMinds/helloworld/Compiling libxayagame.md

 ![No whitespace](img/No-blank-lines-note-cursor.png)

-You will see the following message:
+When the code block runs, you will see the following message:

 	warning: terminate MSYS2 without returning to shell and check for updates again
 	warning: for example close your terminal window instead of calling exit

+Sometimes life is messy and we must accept our fate.
 Click the X in the upper-right corner to close MSYS2 then click OK.

 ![Click OK](img/click-ok.png)